vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/Provision/installprovisiontool.rst

 Provisioning the cluster
 ============================

-The ``discovery.yml`` playbook discovers the probable bare-metal cluster nodes and provisions the minimal version of RHEL OS onto those nodes.
+The ``discovery.yml`` playbook discovers the probable bare-metal cluster nodes and provisions the minimal version of RHEL OS as a diskless image on the nodes.
 This playbook is dependent on inputs from the following input files:

 * ``/opt/omnia/input/project_default/provision_config.yml``
 * ``/opt/omnia/input/project_default/functional_groups_config.yml``